 All references should be double-spaced and use a hanging indent.

-Use title case for all titles (capitalize all words except prepositions such as of, between, through), articles (such as a, the, and an), and conjunctions (such as but, and, or; however, capitalize them if they begin the title or the subtitle).
+Use title case for all titles (capitalize all words except prepositions e.g., of, between, through; articles i.e., a, an, and the; and conjunctions e.g., but, and, or; however, capitalize these if they begin the title or the subtitle).

 Capitalize only the first word in hyphenated compound words, unless the second word is a proper noun or adjective (for example, don’t capitalize it in The Issue of Self-preservation for Women, but do capitalize it in Terrorist Rhetoric: The Anti-American Sentiment).

-All references should be in alphabetical order by the first authors’ last names
+All references should be in alphabetical order according to the first author’s last name.

 Include first names for all authors, rather than initials, but use first-name and middle-name initials if an author used initials in the original publication.